ScherreyDavid/-Building-and-Deploying-a-Containerized-Application-with-Amazon-Elastic-Kubernetes-Service/README.md

-# Building and Deploying a Containerized Application with Amazon Elastic Kubernetes Service
+# Built and Deployed a Containerized Application with Amazon Elastic Kubernetes Service

 I built and deployed a containerized application using Amazon Elastic Kubernetes Service (Amazon EKS).
 I created an Amazon EKS cluster, prepared a Docker application and pushed it to an Amazon Elastic Container Registry (Amazon ECR) repository.
 I also deployed an AWS Load Balancer Controller and deployed the application into the Amazon EKS cluster.
 Finally, I configured and viewed Amazon CloudWatch Container Insights on the Kubernetes cluster